Riverside Opera Lore: The Independent Alliance

 The last position in the Independent Alliance is one of the least often used, but it is also one of the most important.
 A Magistrate is only appointed when there is a matter of guilt or innocence that cannot be agreed upon or where punishment cannot be agreed upon by the Sovereign and the accused’s respective Emissary.

 The Sovereign or any Emissary may call for a Magistrate to be appointed in any matter of wrongdoing by expending one temporary Prestige and openly stating their grievances in open court.
 After a Magistrate is called for, they are selected from among the Kindred in the city who have the most temporary Prestige.
+Generally, Kindred take turns openly pledging their Prestige to members of the court they find worthy of the position (though after having Prestige pledged, an unwilling candidate may then simply pledge all of their loaned Prestige to another candidate).
 Neither the Kindred who called for the Magistrate, the accused, the Sovereign, nor the Emissary of the same clan or bloodline of the accused may be selected to be the Magistrate, though those parties may loan their personal Prestige to another candidate if they so choose (as can any Kindred who is Recognized in the domain), before Prestige is counted.

 Once appointed, the Magistrate must: